Lawn Care Calendar: What to Do Each Season in the UK - GREENER

 ❄️ Winter Lawn Care (December – February)

-Winter is a rest period for your lawn.
+The winter months are a rest period for your lawn.
 Minimal intervention is best.

 Tasks for winter: